St George Colegate

-St George's Church, Colegate, Norwich is a Grade I listed parish church in the Church of England in Norwich.
+St George Colegate is a Grade I listed parish church in the Church of England in Norwich.

 History

 The church is medieval.
 The nave and tower date from 1459 and the chancel from 1498.
 The aisles and chapels are 1505 and 1513.

 Organ

 The church contains an organ which dated from 1802 by George Pike England.
 A specification of the organ can be found on the National Pipe Organ Register.
 As a mark of its historic value, the organ has been awarded an Historic Organ Certificate by the British Institute of Organ Studies.